tdavis/twisted-docs/source/index.rst

 Below is a list of *Tasks*.
 Each Task is something Twisted already has a core project for.
 In many cases, a few lines of code will get you a full solution to your problem.
-In other cases, a few lines will get you a long way there.
+In other cases, a complex task can be accomplished by combining numerous smaller solutions.
+Here some common tasks we've chosen to highlight;
+each individual Twisted Project has its own tutorials.

 .. toctree::
    :maxdepth: 1

-   projects/web/tasks/serve
+   projects/web/tasks/serve/index

 Project Documentation